Lone Star CASA

 Elizabeth Mosman

-My name is Elizabeth Mosman and I am the Program Manager at Lone Star CASA.
+My name is Elizabeth Mosman, and I am the Program Director at Lone Star CASA.
 I have worked in child welfare for over 15 years and during this time I worked with child placing agencies and residential programs serving youth who have experienced abuse and/or neglect.
 I currently live in Rockwall with my husband and two daughters.
 Outside of the office, I enjoy being with my family watching our favorite sports teams, trying new restaurants, and spending time at the pool or the lake.

 Tahj Walker

-My name is Tahj Walker, and I serve as a Child Advocacy Specialist with Lone Star CASA.
+My name is Tahj Walker, and I serve as a Juvenile Empowerment Specialist with Lone Star CASA.
 I previously worked as a Child Protective Investigator with the Department of Family and Protective Services and centered my legal studies around child abuse victimization, domestic violence concerns and avenues to reach at-risk communities in need of additional resources.
 During my down time, I teach my 2-year-old daughter about Dallas Cowboys fandom, and we sing melodies constantly (I did A Cappella Choir in high school and college).
 I also enjoy cooking numerous cuisines and taking road trips to see family in various parts of the country.